maxdresse/churncomplexityexplorer/README.md

 #### Scale is logarithmic

-Churn count and LOC are scaled logarithmically, so that in order to double the flame/elephant count, you need to have the doubled respective metric value.
+Churn count and LOC are scaled logarithmically, so that in order to increase the flame/elephant count by one, the file needs to rank twice as high in the respective metric.

+#### Directories get the max-value of their children

+The churn/complexity of a directory is the maximum of the churn/complexity of its children.

 ## Known Issues